steveswork/react-observable-context/README.md

 * **createContext** is a zero-parameter funtion returning a store-bearing context.
 Pass the context to the React::useContext() parameter to obtain the context's `store`.

 * **useContext** is analogous to React::useContext hook but returns the context store and takes a second parameter named ***watchedKeys***.
-The `watchedKeys` parameter is a list of state object property names to watch.
-Change in any of the referenced properties automatically triggers a render of the component calling this hook.
+The `watchedKeys` parameter is a list of state object property paths to watch.
+A change in any of the referenced properties automatically triggers a render of the component calling this hook.

 * **Provider** can immediately be used as-is anywhere the React-Observable-Context is required.
 It accepts **3** props and the customary Provider `children` prop.
 Supply the context to its `context` prop; the initial state to the customary Provider `value` prop; and the optional `prehooks` prop <i>(discussed in the prehooks section below)</i>.